MariaKlap/Master-Script/README.md

 ```
 Dear All,

-You can find new news from last month in the attached RI_News.docx.
+Please find the latest news from last month in the attached RI_News.docx file.

-All news collected from last month (including repeated ones) is available in RI.xlsx, and you can explore the full dashboard using the link below:
+All news collected over the past month (including duplicates) is available in RI.xlsx.
+You can explore the full dashboard using the link below:

 👉 [Share your Power BI report link here]